Git Quick Start Guide

 git push origin --delete tagname

-Commit with Username and Password
+Specify Username and Password during Git Commit

 1